section-engineering-education/engineering-education/content/articles/improving-app-performance-with-diffutil/index.md

   - url: /engineering-education/improving-app-performance-with-diffutil/hero.png
     alt: DiffUtil example image
 ---

-### Introduction
-The performance of a mobile application is one of the most important aspects in determining the user's experience.
-Performance refers to the app's capability to load and refresh data on various events.
-Most of the time, when you want to update data in a RecyclerView, you probably use `notifyOnDataSetChanged()` or `notifyOnItemPositionChanged()` methods.
-While these methods work pretty fine with small amount of data, it becomes hectic for your app to update and fully reload huge amounts of data.
+The performance of a mobile application is one of the most important aspects in determining the user experience.
+Performance refers to the capability of an application to load and refresh data on various events.
 <!--more-->
+When you want to update data in a RecyclerView, you probably use `notifyOnDataSetChanged()` or `notifyOnItemPositionChanged()` methods.
+While these methods work well with small amounts of data, it becomes hectic for your app to update and fully reload huge amounts of data.

-This easily leads to ANR (App Not Responding) exception that annoys your application's users.
+This easily leads to an ANR (App Not Responding) exception that annoys your application's users.
 An annoyed user will always give negative feedback!

 With the use of `DiffUtil`, we can easily handle changes in a dataset and instantly reflect them on a RecyclerView.